Home » How To Clean Your Bathroom Quickly and Effectively

 Next, wipe down the walls, sink, and tub with the cleanser to kill any germs and bacteria that water splashes or hair strands might have left behind.

-Finally, make sure to rinse all the cleaners off your walls and surfaces once you are done so that you do not leave any residue behind.
+Rinse all the cleaners off your walls and surfaces once you are done so you do not leave any residue behind.

 Make sure to clean your faucet too!
-It is easy for dirt and grime that gets trapped in your faucet to grow bacteria if it is not cleaned regularly.
+It is easy for dirt and grime trapped in your faucet to grow bacteria if not cleaned regularly.

 Clean the Toilet